chika-ghifttie/sql-retail_analytics-project/README.md

 ---

-## 📋 Project Requirement
+## ⚙️ Project Scope and Components

-This project involves
+This project involves:

    **1. Data Architecture:** Designing a Modern Data Warehouse Using Meddalion Architecture **Bronze, Silver, and Gold** layers.